Whatever problems might be associated with alcohol consumption, certain alcoholic drinks have always been thought to have had medicinal value.

 Alcohol And Exercise

-Research has indeed shown that small amounts ...
+Research has indeed shown that small amounts of alcohol do increase muscular endurance ...

 Confronting Alcohol Addiction

 Drinking is ingrained in the mentality of our society.
-It is something that people have ...
+It is something that ...

 Alcohol Problem Help